hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success" : false,
     "message": "The request cannot be served due to the rate limit having been exhausted for the resource" }
 ```
 9- VERB Internal Server Error - HTTP Response Code: **500**